Non-negatively curved GKM orbifolds: GKM manifolds with invariant almost complex structures

-Now assume that \(v_1\) and \(v_0\) are vertices connected by an edge.
-We claim that the sign of the above product is the same for \(v_1\) and \(v_0\).
-To see this note that if we go from \(v_1\) to \(v_0\) the following happens: \begin{itemize} \item The column \(v_1-v_0\) in the first matrix changes sign. \item To the other columns of this matrix a multiple of this vector is added.
-(Here it is used that our graph is the vertex-edge graph of a product of simplices.) \item The column \(\hat\beta(v_1-v_0)\) in the second matrix changes sign. \item To the other columns of this matrix a multiple of this weight is added. \end{itemize} Hence, in total the sign of the product does not change.
+Therefore it suffices to show that the sign of the product (\ref{eq:4}) is independent of the vertex \(v\) of \(P\).
+To do so let \(v_1\) and \(v_0\) be vertices connected by an edge.
+Then \(v_1-v_0\) is tangent to one of the direct Euclidean factors of the product \(\mathbb{R}^n=\prod_{i} \mathbb{R}^{n_i}\), say the \(i_0\)-th.
+Note that if we go from \(v_1\) to \(v_0\) the following happens: \begin{itemize} \item The column \(v_1-v_0\) in the first matrix changes sign. \item To other columns of this matrix which correspond to vertices \(v_2\) of \(P\), such that \(v_2-v_0\) is tangent to the \(i_0\)-th factor of the above product, \(v_0-v_1\) is added. \item The colums of this matrix which correspond to vertices which differ in another coordinate are unchanged. \item The column \(\hat\beta(v_1-v_0)\) in the second matrix changes sign. \item To the other columns of this matrix a multiple of this weight is added. \end{itemize} Hence, in total the sign of the product does not change.
 Since any GKM graph is connected the claim follows. \end{proof}

 Our next goal is to show that the covering \(\tilde\Gamma\rightarrow \Gamma\) is trivial.
 To do so we have to analyse the action of \(G\) on \(\tilde\Gamma\).
 By Lemma~\ref{sec:conjecture-1}, \(G\) acts by automorphisms of the face poset of \(\tilde{\Gamma}\).